korbinianL/Portfolio_Risk_VaR_and_ES/README.md

 - Age Weighted VaR
 - Modified VaR

-Results can be intemperated as we are 99% certain losses will not exceed {Insert VaR Value} in one day.
+Results can be intemperated as: Due to market movements, we are 99% certain losses will not exceed {Insert VaR Value} in one day.

 |            | **Historic Simulation** | **Normal Dist.** | **T-Dist.** | **Age Weighted** | **Modified** |
 |:------------:|:------------:|:------------:|:------------:|:------------:|:------------:|